UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 and submit it to validate if you were correct.**

-This variation of the [Phillipino dataset originally from Kaggle](https://www.kaggle.com/grosvenpaul/family-income-and-expenditure) shows the income and expenditure (in PHP) of residents in the Philippine.
+This variation of the [Phillipino dataset originally from Kaggle](https://www.kaggle.com/grosvenpaul/family-income-and-expenditure) shows the income and expenditure (in PHP) of residents in the Philippines.

 <codeblock id="income_exp">

 </codeblock>

-First let's just plot the income vs education expenditure with no transformations.
+First, let's just plot the income vs education expenditure with no transformations.
 Let's make sure we are formatting the axes correctly and determine if we can make any conclusions regarding the relationship between the two variables.

 Tasks: